 Because Oregon’s standards and assessment system meets some, but not all, of ESEA’s statutory and regulatory requirements, and because, based on consultations with your staff, ED expects that Oregon can take the necessary steps to come into full compliance, the status of the Oregon assessment system is Final Review Pending.
 In this status, a State must clearly articulate to ED how it will meet the remaining requirements and be able to fully implement its standards and assessment system by the end of the 2005-2006 school year.

 More detailed information of the additional evidence that Oregon must submit to demonstrate compliance with NCLB is given beginning on page four.
 Oregon must submit to ED as soon as possible its plan for coming into full compliance and the timeframe for submitting additional evidence of compliance.
 When the required additional evidence has been submitted, it will be subject to peer and ED staff review.

 A second peer review will need to be scheduled consistent with the previously announced dates.
 Enclosed with this letter are detailed comments from the peer review team that evaluated the Oregon assessment materials.
 This panel of standards and assessments experts review and discuss a State’s submission of evidence and prepare a consensus report that is documented as the Peer Notes.
 I hope you will find the reviewers’ comments and suggestions helpful.

 We look forward to working with Oregon to support a high-quality assessment system.
 If you would like to discuss this further, please do not hesitate to call David J. Harmon (202-205-3554) or Catherine Freeman (202-401-3058) of my staff.

 Henry L. Johnson

-Summary of Additional Evidence that Oregon Must Submit to Meet ESEA Requirements for the Oregon Assessment System
+Summary of Additional Evidence that Must be Submitted to Meet NCLB Requirements for the Oregon Assessment System